Monte Carlo Neural PDE Solver for Learning PDEs via Probabilistic Representation: Experiments

 \subsubsection{Baselines}

-We introduce the neural PDE solvers performed on the 1D Allen-Cahn equations, including: \romannumeral1). \textbf{PINO}~\cite{li2021physics}: An unsupervised neural operator.
-We divide the time interval into 20/100 uniform frames, denoted as PINO-20/100, respectively.
-The loss function is constructed through the finite difference method, and an additional loss term is involved in enforcing the neural PDE solver that satisfies the boundary conditions. \romannumeral2). \textbf{PI-DeepONet}~\cite{wang2021learning}: an unsupervised neural operator based on PINN loss and DeepONets. \romannumeral3). \textbf{MCNP Solver}, we divide the time interval into 20/100 uniform frames, denoted as MCNP-20/100, respectively.
+We introduce the neural PDE solvers performed on the 1D Allen-Cahn equations, including: \romannumeral1). \textbf{PINO}~\cite{li2021physics}: an unsupervised neural operator.
+We divide the time interval into 20/100 uniform frames, denoted as PINO-20/100.
+The loss function is constructed through the finite difference method, and an additional loss term is involved in enforcing the neural PDE solver that satisfies the boundary conditions. \romannumeral2). \textbf{PI-DeepONet}~\cite{wang2021learning}: an unsupervised neural operator based on PINN loss and DeepONets. {\romannumeral3). \textbf{PI-DeepONet-M}~\cite{wang2022improved}: a modified version of PI-DeepONet.} \romannumeral4). \textbf{MCNP Solver}, we divide the time interval into 20/100 uniform frames, denoted as MCNP-20/100, respectively. {When applying Feynman-Kac law to Allen-Cahn equation, the term $u - u^3$ in Eq.~\ref{eq:ac} is regarded as the external forcing in Eq.~\ref{eq:sde_g}.}